BetterThanTomorrow/calva/src/calva-fmt/README.md

 ## Something is not working?

 File issues or send pull requests.
-You can also find us in the #editors and #calva-dev channels of Clojurains Slack.
+You can also find us in the #editors and #calva channels of Clojurains Slack.

 ## Disable the Parinfer Extension